Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Jase Turner

 A Bay Area leader, Jase came to Seven Hills from Bishop O’Dowd High School in Oakland where he served as Associate Principal for Student Life.
 He has an M.A. in leadership studies from Saint Mary’s College of California and a B.A. in sociology from Pomona College.
-From his days as a substitute teacher while playing professional baseball, to working in middle school and high school as a teacher, advisor, and dean, he is fulfilled by helping students reach their full potential.
+From his days as a substitute teacher while playing professional baseball to working in middle and high school as a teacher, advisor, and dean, he is fulfilled by helping students reach their full potential.
 Away from school, Jase enjoys working out and playing basketball, coaching baseball, traveling, and spending quality time with family and friends.

 • Daphna Klugman